Russia's Lavrov visits ally South Africa amid Western rivalry | Politics

 - Russian Federation

-Russian Foreign Minister Sergei Lavrov was in South Africa on Monday for talks with one of its most important allies on a continent that is divided over Russia's invasion of Ukraine and related Western attempts to isolate it.
-He was to meet Soth Africa's foreign minister, Naledi Pandor, in a trip some opposition parties and the small Ukrainian community have condemned as insensitive.
+Russian Foreign Minister Sergei Lavrov visited South Africa on Monday for talks with one of his country's most important allies on a continent that is divided over the invasion of Ukraine and related Western attempts to isolate Moscow.
+Lavrov met his South African counterpart, Naledi Pandor, after flying in earlier in the day on a trip some South African opposition parties and the small Ukrainian community have condemned as insensitive.

-A ministry spokesman said Lavrov had arrived in South Africa on Monday morning.
-He and Pandor are expected to hold a joint news conference around 1000 GMT.
-President Cyril Ramaphosa's government regards South Africa as neutral in the conflict and has expressed a desire to mediate.
+He and Pandor delivered prepared remarks in front of media before they began private talks.
+They were expected to hold a joint news conference at around 1000 GMT.
+President Cyril Ramaphosa's government regards South Africa as neutral in the Ukraine conflict and has expressed a desire to mediate.

+"As South Africa we consistently articulate that we will always stand ready to support the peaceful resolution of conflicts on the (African) continent and throughout the globe," Pandor said in her remarks, speaking alongside Lavrov.
+South Africa has little trade with Russia but it is a champion of a world view, favoured by China and Russia, that seeks to undo perceived U.S.-hegemony in favour of a "multipolar" world in which geopolitical power is more diffuse.

-Pandor has repeatedly insisted that South Africa will not be dragged into taking sides, and has criticised the West for its selective condemnation of Russia while ignoring other issues such as the Israeli occupation of Palestinian territory.
-Even as South Africa has proclaimed impartiality on the conflict and abstained from voting on United Nations resolutions, it has retained close relations with Russia, historically a friend of the governing African National Congress when it was a liberation movement against white minority rule.
+Pandor has repeatedly insisted that South Africa would not be dragged into taking sides, and has criticised the West for its condemnation of Russia while ignoring other issues such as the Israeli occupation of Palestinian territory.
+South Africa has proclaimed impartiality on the Ukraine conflict and abstained from voting on U.N. resolutions while maintaining close relations with Russia, long a friend of the governing African National Congress when it was a liberation movement opposing against white minority rule.

-Russian news agency TASS reported on Monday that a Russian warship armed with new-generation hypersonic cruise weapons would take part in the drills.
-South Africa has little trade with Russia, but it is a champion of a world view, favoured by China and Russia, that seeks to undo perceived U.S.-hegemony in favour of a 'multipolar' world in which geopolitical power is more diffuse.
+The South African armed forces said last week the exercise is a "means to strengthen the already flourishing relations between South Africa, Russia and China".
+Russia's TASS news agency reported on Monday that a Russian warship armed with new-generation hypersonic cruise weapons would take part in the drills.

-Lavrov's second African visit in six months comes ahead of the Russia-Africa summit, which has been postponed to July 2023 from last year due to the Ukraine conflict.
-There was no official public comment from the Ukrainian embassy but officials said the embassy asked the South African government to help push President Volodymyr Zelenskiy's 10-point peace plan which he proposed to the G20 in November.
+Lavrov's second African visit in six months comes ahead of a Russia-Africa summit, which was postponed to July from last year because of the Ukraine conflict.
+There was no official public comment from the Ukrainian embassy but officials said it had asked the South African government to help push President Volodymyr Zelenskiy's 10-point peace plan, which he proposed to the G20 in November.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)